-- Educating pupils in the effective use of the internet to research; including the skills of knowledge location, retrieval and evaluation. - Teaching pupils to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - The school will support pupils to read and understand the AUP in a way which suits their age and ability by: - Displaying acceptable use posters in all rooms with internet access. - o Informing pupils that network and internet use will be monitored for safety and security purposes and in accordance with legislation. - o Rewarding positive use of technology by pupils. - o Implementing appropriate peer education approaches. (e.g. Linking with Buddy classes) - Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. - Seeking pupil voice when writing and developing school online safety policies and practices, including curriculum development and implementation. - Using support, such as external visitors, where appropriate, to complement and support the schools internal online safety education approaches.
+- 2020 edition' from UKCIS (the UK Council for Internet Safety). - The school will support pupils to read and understand the AUP in a way which suits their age and ability by: - Displaying acceptable use posters in all rooms with internet access. - Informing pupils that network and internet use will be monitored for safety and security purposes and in accordance with legislation. - o Rewarding positive use of technology by pupils. - Implementing appropriate peer education approaches. (e.g. Linking with Buddy classes) - Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. - Seeking pupil voice when writing and developing school online safety policies and practices, including curriculum development and implementation. - Using support, such as external visitors, where appropriate, to complement and support the school's internal online safety education approaches. - St Peter-in-Thanet CEJ School will ensure pupils develop the underpinning knowledge and behaviours needed to navigate the online world safely, in a way which suits their age and ability by: